sammiili/OfficeDocs-SkypeForBusiness/Teams/direct-routing-enable-users.md

 ```

 > [!NOTE]
-> Whenever porting Direct Routing numbers to other Teams Public Switched Telephone Network (PSTN) connectivity options, in addition to unassigning the numbers from the users, the numbers must be released from Microsoft's telephone number management inventory.
+> Whenever porting Direct Routing numbers to Teams using another PSTN connectivity option, the numbers must be released from Microsoft's telephone number management inventory.
 After unassigning the numbers from the users and before your number port event, use the PowerShell cmdlet [New-CsOnlineTelephoneNumberReleaseOrder](/powershell/module/teams/new-csonlinetelephonenumberreleaseorder) to make the Direct Routing numbers available for porting.
-A release order can also be used if you don't want to keep acquired Direct Routing numbers in Microsoft's inventory.
+A release order can also be used if you don't want to keep your acquired Direct Routing numbers in Microsoft's inventory.

 ## Configure the phone number and enable enterprise voice